 Caregiver Expenses: Costs for assistance with daily activities and transportation

-Estimates for the direct increase in medical costs post-fracture ranged from $5,707 for simpler cases to over $39,000 for multiple fractures.
+Estimates for the direct increase in medical costs after a fracture have ranged from about $5,707 for simpler cases to over $39,000 for multiple fractures.
 These figures highlight the substantial economic impact that a broken leg can exert on an individual’s finances as well as the broader healthcare economy.

 Recovery and Rehabilitation